 What can make hormonal acne worse?

-Factors responsible for worsening of acne:
+Factors responsible for the worsening of acne:

 - Pollution